Dev01-D/HSKB/README.md

 I am excited to share the HSKB with the open-source community and hope it inspires others to create and contribute.
 This project would not have been possible without the support and inspiration from the keyboard community.

+## Why Choose the HSKB?

+Many keyboards with a similar HHKB-inspired layout are often positioned as luxury items, carrying a high price tag and limited customization options.
+The HSKB offers a more affordable entry point without sacrificing quality or flexibility.
+Its open-source nature means you can modify and adapt it to suit your preferences—whether it's changing the key mapping, adjusting the stabilizers, or customizing the case.

+The HSKB provides a unique balance of cost-efficiency and personalization.
+It's an excellent option for enthusiasts looking to explore the HHKB layout without breaking the bank.
+Whether you're new to mechanical keyboards or an experienced hobbyist, the HSKB offers a rewarding, hands-on experience while remaining accessible and adaptable.

 ## Unity Switch & Andy's Man Club

 This project is also inspired by **Matty's Unity switch**, created in support of **Andy's Man Club**, a mental health charity promoting open conversations and community support.
 As part of this commitment, one of the five initial HSKBs will be donated to a charity raffle to raise funds for this meaningful cause.